 360 F Organic Synthesis Toward Improved Human Health.

 An investigation into the concepts of organic synthesis as applied to small molecule drug and probe development for the treatment and understanding of human disease.
 Emphasis will be placed on modern organic synthesis, medicinal chemistry, and chemical biology research aimed toward the realization of personalized therapeutics.
 The process of developing an original research proposal will be a primary mechanism to reinforce the concepts of this course.
 (Writing-intensive.)
 Prerequisite, Chem 255 (Chem 270 or Biology 346 strongly recommended.).
 Three hours of lecture.
 Maximum enrollment, 20.
 Majireck.

 Spectroscopy and synthesis.
 Exploration of advanced techniques in spectroscopic identification of organic compounds, including mass spectrometry and two-dimensional NMR spectroscopy.
 Study of strategies for the synthesis of complex molecules with examples taken from the primary chemical literature.
 Offered in alternate years.
 Prerequisite, 255.
 Offered in alternate years.
 I Rosenstein.

 Introduction to the chemical applications of group theory, including molecular structure and spectroscopy.
 Structure, bonding and reaction mechanisms of coordination and organometallic compounds with readings in the primary literature.
 Prerequisite, 321 or 322.
+Offered in alternate years.
 Brewer.